-Storror is my middle name and my brother Benj’s too.
+Storror is my middle name, and my brother Benj’s too.
 It’s an unusual one that’s been passed down in our family for some generations.
 So when we started the YouTube channel we just decided to call it that!
-For more on why the team is called STORROR, read the blog post here.
+For the full story of why the team is called STORROR, read the blog post here.

 How did you get into parkour and meet the rest of the team?

 My first experience of parkour was watching a documentary on TV called Jump Britain, directed by Mike Christie, in 2005.
 I was 14 years old and Benj was 12.
 We were instantly hooked and started the very next day.

 Drew was at the same school as Benj and me, and he soon started training with us.
 We met Toby, Callum, Sacha and Josh later, through travelling around looking for other practitioners.
 As we all lived fairly close to each other, we began training together on a regular basis.

 What do you most appreciate about being part of STORROR and about your team mates?

 Team mentality is sick!
 It’s a tool to feed the mind, we’re constantly creating.
 The best moments come when we’re on the road – seven mates travelling around the world together, training, filming and creating every day.

 When any of us come up with a good idea, the rest are always up to do it – it’s perfect to get cool stuff done.
 Sacha’s got vision, Drew’s got drive, Josh’s creativity makes you think differently about things, Callum has that consistency of training, Toby is adaptable, and Benj always has a good mental attitude.